Do You Really Need a Penetration Test?

 To prepare for future penetration tests, you should consider a network vulnerability scan either in parallel with the security baseline, or shortly thereafter if you’ve never used a vulnerability management program.
 For example, if you know your patching practices are inadequate, you won’t get value out of a pentest until you commit resources to address the patching problem first.
 A vulnerability scan is an essential tool in understanding which systems need patching, updating or reconfiguring to make them more secure.

 Once you’ve addressed the patching problem, run another vulnerability scan to see what you missed—and you will miss many issues on your first pass.
 Fix those findings and repeat the process.
 You’ll have still more findings.
 It is at this moment that you’ll realize the necessity of regular vulnerability scans.
 When I consult with various companies, I find that many need a continuous vulnerability identification (CVI) solution.
-That consistent finding is one of the reasons I made sure we would offer our CVI service when I helped create CI Security.
+That consistent finding is one of the reasons I made sure we would offer our CVI service when I helped create Critical Insight.
 Learn more about our CVI services.

 Don’t Waste Time & Money on the Wrong Penetration Test